MateuszMachowina/ui-path/Invoice_OCR_to_Excel/README.md

 # 🤖 Invoice Report Automation – UiPath Bot

 This UiPath project automates the generation of invoice reports from pdf invoices using OCR and emails them to a specified recipient.
 It's structured for easy deployment and reuse.
 Tested with a set of sample invoices, it extracts key details such as transaction, customer and product details.
-The bot is designed to capture only the fields programmed in the workflow.
-It will not capture additional fields like VAT ID or others not specifically configured.
-It may struggle with invoices that have significantly different layouts.
+Only fields programmed in the bot are captured.
+Tested on a fixed set of invoice layouts.

 ---